Republican Voters Intrigued by Fred Thompson

 JAFFE: Two recent polls show Thompson in second place, just a few points behind frontrunner Rudolph Giuliani.
 And surprisingly, both polls show Thompson taking more votes away from Giuliani than from more conservative candidates, like former Massachusetts Governor Mitt Romney or Senator John McCain.
 There was no one we spoke to who didn't want Thompson to run.

-Ms. KAREN LUGO(ph) (Member, Lincoln Club of Orange County, California): It would be exciting.
+KAREN LUGO: It would be exciting.
 It absolutely would.

 JAFFE: Said Lincoln Club member Karen Lugo.
-She not only liked the speech, she liked his undeniable central casting qualities - the broad shoulders, six-foot-six frame, the voice like rolling thunder.
+She not only liked his speech, she liked his undeniable central casting qualities - the broad-shouldered, six-foot-six frame, the voice like rolling thunder.